feroldi/cci/README.md

 Summary:

 + General
-  + What does it mean by infrastructure?
+  + Meaning of "Infrastructure" in CCI
-  + The project's directory skeleton
+  + Project's directory structure

 ## General

 There are a few non-obvious choices and terminologies used in this project, so this section is intended to explain them.

-### What does it mean by infrastructure?
+### Meaning of "Infrastructure" in CCI

+TODO:

 CCI stands for *C11 Compiler Infrastructure*.
 That means this is not just a tool you can use to compile C code.
 CCI has an API, which you can use to manipulate C code.
-It allows you to scan it, generate and traverse a parse tree, generate an IR, produce an executable, write a back-end for, and so on.
+The goal is for it to allow you to scan code, generate and traverse a parse tree, generate an IR, produce an executable, write a back-end for it, and so on.

-### The project's directory skeleton
+### Project's directory structure

 + `include/`: Exposes the CCI's API you can use to write your own applications.
-    There are functions for scanning, parsing, diagnosing, analysing, IRs etc.
+There are functions for scanning, parsing, diagnosing, analysing, generating IRs etc.
 + `lib/`: This is where most of CCI's code base lives.
 APIs are implemented here.
 + `src/`: This is where some CCI tools live, where each directory is a separate project.
   - For example, the CCI compiler tool lives under `src/cci/`.
-+ `unittest/`: Contains unit tests for the API.
++ `unittest/`: Contains unit tests.
-+ `doc/`:  Documentation or manuals go here.
++ `doc/`:  Documentation and manuals.
 + `cmake/`: Contains some modules used across the build system.

 Almost all directories have a *README.md* file explaining their structure and purpose, what they do and solve etc.

-### Why C11 only
+### Why C11?

 C11 is a great, challenging language to make a compiler for.
 It's also true that one can learn a lot by writing a compiler.